Table of Contents

 5. Create great candidate (CX) and employee (EX) experiences

-Making the employee experience a priority is a crucial element in establishing a compelling employee value proposition (EVP) that fosters a culture and attracts and retains top talent.
-Addressing their pain points by streamlining processes and simplifying the administrative and work requirements of their employment through direct engagement is key.
+Making the employee experience a priority is crucial to establishing a compelling employee value proposition (EVP) that fosters a culture and attracts and retains top talent.
+Addressing their pain points by streamlining processes and simplifying the administrative and work requirements of employment through direct engagement is key.
 Similarly, set expectations by doing the same for candidates, communicating a commitment to the ease of “getting things done” and foretelling what they can experience after being hired.
 Address the most critical elements (“moments that matter”) that drive higher engagement, productivity, and retention, such as experiential development, collaboration and network building, easily accessible learning resources, and career mobility and advancement enhancements.

 6. Offer responsive benefits